Insurgency in Khyber Pakhtunkhwa: Casualties

 In a debriefing to parliamentarians on 19 October 2011, the ISPR stated that a total of ~3,097 soldiers and personnel were killed and 721 other were permanently disabled in the war on terror.
 The ISI lost 63 of its personnel owing to targeted assaults on ISI installations.
-In the same government report, it confirmed that since 2001 a total of ~40,309 Pakistanis, both military and civilian, had died in the conflict.
+In the same government report, it confirmed that since 2001 a total of ~40,309 Pakistanis, both military and civilian, had lost their lives in the conflict.

 In addition, the TTP and central Asian militant groups suffered a staggering number of human casualties, and according to the reports ~20,742 militants had been killed or captured by February 2010.
 Among these, by November 2007, were 488 foreign fighters killed, 24 others arrested and 324 injured.
 220 policemen were killed in fighting in 2007 and 2008.
 Before all-out fighting broke out in 2003, independent news sources reported only four incidents of deaths of Pakistani forces in 2001 and 2002, in which a total of 20 soldiers and policemen were killed.

 The data compiled by the independent South Asia Terrorism Portal website shows that around 63,872 people were killed all across Pakistan including at least 34,106 terrorists, 7,118 security forces personnel and 22,648+ civilians from 2000 to May 2019.

 Naushad Ali Khan of Pakistan Government's Research and Analysis, Khyber-Pakhtunkhwa Police in his article Suicide and terrorist attacks and police actions in NWFP, Pakistan has provided details of different activities of the terrorists during 2008.
 Accordingly, 483 cases were registered with 533 deaths and 1290 injured.
 Similarly 29 suicidal attacks were recorded, resulting 247 deaths and 695 injuries.
 During the same period 83 attempts acts of terrorism were foiled by the Khyber-Pakhtunkhwa Police.

+Between January and August 2025, Khyber Pakhtunkhwa's police recorded 605 security-related incidents, resulting in the deaths of at least 138 civilians and 79 police personnel; August alone saw 129 incidents, including the killing of six Pakistan Army and Federal Constabulary members.